nims11/IPod-Shuffle-4g/README.md

   --rename-unicode      Rename Files Causing Unicode Errors, will do minimal
                         required renaming
   --track-gain TRACK_GAIN
-                        Store this (nonnegative integer) volume gain for all tracks; 0 (default) means no gain and is usually fine;
-                        e.g. 60 is very loud even on minimal player volume
+                        Store this volume gain (0-99) for all tracks; 0 (default) means no gain and is usually fine; e.g. 60 is very loud even on minimal player volume
 ```

 #### Additions to the original